gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

 ................................................
 In this section, you will create a new Hardware Target ``pulp-open-hwpe`` which is a replica of the pulp-open consisting of a pulp-cluster.
 Later we will develop on the ``pulp-open-hwpe`` to add our accelerator.

 Please go through the README to install gvsoc.
+We suggest the usage of a Python virtual environment like ``venv`` or ``conda`` to install the dependencies.

-After the installation is done, Setup the source files to add inline comments to help in performing the tasks.
+After the installation is done, setup the source files to add inline comments to help in performing the tasks.

 .. admonition:: Task - 1.0 setup the source files
    :class: task

    .. code-block:: bash

+      $ cd gvsoc
       $ make create_target_task1

 Let's create a new gvsoc target ``pulp-open-hwpe`` at ``gvsoc/pulp/`` by copying the pulp-open target.